paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 slash is actually happening.
-Attackers could try to prevent the slashing from taking place, by overwhelming validators with disputes in such a way that no single dispute ever concludes, because nodes are busy processing newly incoming disputes.
+Attackers could try to prevent the slashing from taking place, by overwhelming validators with disputes in such a way that no single dispute ever concludes, because nodes are busy processing newly incoming ones.
 Other attacks are imaginable as well, like raising disputes for candidates that don't exist, just filling up everyone's disk slowly or worse making nodes try to participate, which will result in lots of network requests for recovering availability.

 The last point brings up a significant consideration in general: Disputes are about escalation: Every node will suddenly want to check, instead of only a few.